-- The customer, unless the customer: - o Is a dependent child living with a parent; in which case a letter only goes to the parent; or - Has a legal representative, in which case a letter only goes to the legal representative; - The customer's legal representative; - The customer's authorized representative, responsible relative or responsible party unless the customer and representative reside together.
-Only send a letter to the customer if they reside at the same address.
+- The customer, unless the customer: - o Is a dependent child living with a parent, in which case a letter only goes to the parent; or - Has a legal representative, in which case a letter only goes to the legal representative; - The customer's legal representative; - The customer's authorized representative, responsible relative, or responsible party unless the customer and representative reside together.

+Only send a letter to the customer if the representative resides at the same address as the customer.